jniles/drugdb/README.md

 DrugInventory is designed to run on a Windows 2008 R2 server.
 However, the application should be easily portable to any environment that supports Ruby, sqlite3, and a local mail server.
+Some development work has been done on debian linux.

 For a full list of dependencies, see the Gemfile.
 However, in brief, we are running: